oriettaroperto/Classic-Arcade-Game/README.md

 # Classic Arcade Game Clone

 ## Introduction
 This is one of the projects for Udacity's the Front-End Development Nanodegree.
 The mission in this game is to reach the water without the bugs touching you.
-If the bugs touch you you will get to the starting point.
+If the bugs touch you, the game restarts and you will get to the starting point again.
 After you reach the water you win and the game will reset automatically.

 ## Installing
-1. Clone this repo.
+1. Clone or download this repo.
 2. Load the index.html in the browser.
 3. Play the game!